Hurricane Melissa: Greater Antilles

 On October 21, a hurricane watch was issued for southern portions of Haiti, while a tropical storm watch was issued for Jamaica.
 Jamaica's watch was upgraded to a hurricane watch and tropical storm warning on October 23.
 The next day, it was upgraded to a hurricane warning.
 A tropical storm warning was added to the southern portions of Haiti, also on October 23.
 The Margaritaville at Sea Islander rerouted from stops on Grand Cayman and Jamaica to Belize and Honduras.
 The Disney Treasure was rerouted from Tortola and Saint Thomas to Cozumel and Disney Wish changed its schedule at Castaway Cay to allow for the Treasures route change.
 Celebrity Beyond and Icon of the Seas saw a complete change to their schedules, moving to a western Caribbean-focused route.
 Carnival Celebration and Carnival Vista scrapped stops in the Dominican Republic.
 Carnival Dream and Carnival Liberty cancelled stops to Montego Bay and Liberty also cancelled a stop in the Cayman Islands.
-Airlines cancelled 167 flights in the Greater Antilles in airports such as in the Bahamas, Barbados, Haiti, Jamaica, and the US Virgin Islands.
+Airlines cancelled 167 flights in airports from the Greater Antilles and other nearby regions such as in the Bahamas, Barbados, Haiti, Jamaica, and the US Virgin Islands.

-Puerto Rico

 The U.S. National Weather Service in Puerto Rico issued a flood warning for several municipalities due to potential heavy rains from the outer bands of Melissa on October 22.

-Dominican Republic

-Four shelters were opened in San Juan de la Maguana, San Cristóbal, and the National District and 61 people sought sheltering.
+In the Dominican Republic, four shelters were opened in San Juan de la Maguana, San Cristóbal, and the National District and 61 people sought sheltering.
 Twelve provinces were placed under red alert.
 Around 90 people evacuated Saona Island.